-1. Explain the basic concept and framework of public enterprises?

-2. The public enterprises are owned and managed by the central or state government, or by the local authority.
-How?

-16.3 Organization and Management of Public Enterprises:
+Principles of Management MTTM-101 Check Your Progress-1: Activity-1: 1.
+Explain the basic concept and framework of public enterprises?
+2. The public enterprises are owned and managed by the central or state by the local authority.
+How? e government, or 16.3 Organization and Management of Public Enterprises: